Daily cover

 Work at the Fresno Sanitary Landfill was instrumental in establishing the need and utility of daily cover.

 Federal regulations in the United States require a minimum of six (6) inches of daily cover to be used at the end of each day.

 While soils are the traditional materials employed in daily cover, alternative daily cover (ADC) options such as "green waste", mixtures of paper sludge, tire derived aggregate (TDA) and geosynthetic membranes have displayed mechanical characteristics desirable for daily cover.
-When compared to traditional soil layers, the paper sludge paste was 2–3 times lighter, at least two orders of magnitude more impermeable, and comparable in shear strength.
+When compared to traditional soil layers, the paper sludge paste was 2–3 times lighter, at least two orders of magnitude less permeable, and comparable in shear strength.